unifiedjs/handbook/readme.md

 unified was originally created by [Titus Wormer][wooorm].
 It's now governed by a collective which handles the many GitHub organizations, repositories, and packages that are part of the greater unified ecosystem.

 The collective and its governance won't be addressed in this handbook.
-If you're interested, you can [read more about the collective →](https://github.com/unifiedjs/collective) on GitHub.
+If you're interested, you can [read more about the collective](https://github.com/unifiedjs/collective) on GitHub.

 ## Authors